A project on the history of the patient-doctor relationship in contemporary India:

 My name is Kiran Kumbhar.
-I am an MBBS graduate from BJ Govt Medical College, Pune (2010), and have previously worked in Pune, Ratnagiri, and Delhi as medical officer and non-PG resident doctor.
+I am an MBBS graduate from BJ Govt Medical College, Pune (2010), and have previously worked in Pune, Ratnagiri, Mumbai, and Delhi as medical officer and non-PG resident doctor.
 Currently I am a PhD student at Harvard University, Cambridge, studying the history of medicine in post-independence India.

 Over the next two years, as part of my PhD thesis and research, I will be exploring in detail the evolution of medical practice and of the patient-doctor relationship in India since the 1940s.
 My proposed thesis mainly pertains to charting the history of the social and cultural aspects of the relationship and interactions between the society and the medical profession.
 I was drawn to this topic because I share, with many other citizens and healthcare professionals, a concern over the highly charged milieu of doctor-patient encounters in India today, encounters which sometimes culminate in assaults and violence.
 It will be difficult to imagine sustainable solutions to the current trust crisis without understanding better the social and historical background of medical practice and the patient-doctor relationship.
 This project is one small step towards that understanding.

 Historian Nancy Tomes recently published a book on the history of the doctor-patient relationship in the United States, titled Remaking the American Patient: How Madison Avenue and Modern Medicine Turned Patients into Consumers.
 I would like to quote here some lines from her preface to the book, as what she writes about the US relates closely to what I am attempting to do with respect to India: